Is Homeschooling Easy?

 4. You’re not a public or private school.

 Your home does not have to resemble a public or private school setting.
 I remember years ago when I started on my journey, I set up my basement as an official classroom with a bell and all (crazy).
 My girls were required to raise their hands in order to go to the bathroom.
 It was torture for them.
 I soon learned that my reasoning and schedule wasn’t going to work.
 I had them home for a reason and it definitely was not to torture them.
 There’s no reason to duplicate a system that does not work for your family.

 5. Homeschooling is a marathon, not a race.

 Homeschooling is a marathon which means we take our time.
 Savor the moments you have with your children.
-Now, don’t get me wrong, we get our work done, but we as parent’s are the teacher, so there is a lot of flexibility in our time and what needs to be taught.
+Now, don’t get me wrong, we get our work done, but we as parents are the teacher, so there is a lot of flexibility in our time and what needs to be taught.
 If your child needs to spend a few more weeks on a math concept until he gets it, that’s ok.
 That’s the beauty of what we do.
-We’re delivering specialized eduction for our children.
+We’re delivering specialized education for our children.

 6. Change up your routine.

 Changing up your routine makes homeschooling fun and exciting.
 Why not take your studies outside into the backyard or park?
 Children need consistency, but they also love adventures and surprises.
 Think about the times you’ve been surprised by your husband and the joy it brought.
 The same applies to our children.
 On rainy days, my son loves making tents and forts.
 It’s his fun spot to complete his assignments.
 It’s fun for him and it adds an extra adventure to his day.
 I’m okay with that because he’s only a kid for a season.

 Enjoy your journey of homeschooling.
 What are your favorite ideas to have good days vs. challenging days?
 I’d love to hear them.